-Types of In Flight Accidents to Passengers Due to Air Turbulence During Flights
+Types of In-Flight Accidents to Passengers Due to Air Turbulence During Flights

 - Trips and falls— When baggage is left in or near the aisle, it can be the cause of an accident.
-This is exacerbated if a passenger is moving in the aisle at the moment the airplane experiences turbulence.
+This problem is exacerbated if a passenger is moving in the aisle at the moment the airplane experiences turbulence.

 Duty of Care Owed to Passengers by Airlines and Flight Operators

-Because turbulence is considered an act of God, it can be extremely difficult to bring a lawsuit against airlines for injuries that occur during the commonplace bumps and jolts.
+Because turbulence is considered an act of God, it can be challenging to bring a lawsuit against airlines for injuries that occur during the commonplace bumps and jolts.
 When considering whether negligence was a factor, duty of care must be examined.
-Duty of care is defined as the standard actions that an employee would take when placed in any situation.
+A duty of care is defined as the standard actions that an employee would take when placed in any situation.
 For example, if a flight attendant fails to make sure that an overhead bin is secure and turbulence causes it to open, the flight attendant did not fulfill his or her duty of care.
 The airline can then be held responsible for any injuries caused when baggage falls from the overhead bin and harms a passenger.

 Injured During an In-Flight Accident?
 Contact Our Aviation Accident Attorneys Now.

-If you have been injured during a flight, contact Rosenfeld Injury Lawyers today to arrange a free consultation with an attorney who has experience working on cases similar to yours.
-It is important to know your rights and whether you have the option to file a lawsuit.
+If you were injured during a flight, contact Rosenfeld Injury Lawyers today to arrange a free consultation with an attorney who has experience working on cases similar to yours.
+It is essential to know your rights and whether you have the option to file a lawsuit.
 Our lawyers will be more than happy to investigate the matter for you free of charge to determine what your legal options are and how best to proceed.
 If we are unable to assist you or fail to collect compensation on your behalf, our services will come at no cost to you.